-An important presentation for parents will be given at the start of Term 3 2022 on Monday 18 July, 4.00-5.00pm in F1 (F block) for boarders' parents and on Wednesday 20 July, 6.00-7.00pm, in the Auditorium of the John Inverarity Music and Drama Centre for day boys' parents.
-It is important that all Year 10 parents attend one of the talks.
+An important presentation for parents of Year 10 students will be given at the start of Term 3 2023 on Monday 17 July, 5.00pm-6.00pm in the Auditorium of the John Inverarity Music and Drama Centre.
+It is important that all Year 10 parents try to attend the talk.
+Attendance at the talk is optional for students as they will receive a separate talk at school during the first week of Term 3.

-Information regarding the CareerLink programme will be communicated in Term 3.
+Detailed information regarding the CareerLink and VET programme will be communicated in Term 3.
 The Careers Office at Hale School will send out further information about this.